A Proud Heritage

 Leading The Way in the 21st Century

 The tribe has taken the lead in self-governance through the enactment of a tax code and the re-establishment of the tribe’s district court, law enforcement and judicial systems.
-In addition, the nation operates several successful enterprises, including Cherokee Nation Enterprises, and Cherokee Nation Industries, Inc. CNE operates the Cherokee casino facilities, two convenience store/gas stations and a Cherokee gift shop located at the tribal complex in Tahlequah.
+In addition, the nation operates several successful enterprises, including Cherokee Nation Entertainment, and Cherokee Nation Industries, Inc. CNE operates the Cherokee casino facilities, two convenience store/gas stations and a Cherokee gift shop located at the tribal complex in Tahlequah.
 CNI is a multi-million dollar industry, supplying several major defense contractors.
 The Cherokee Nation is a vital business leader in Oklahoma with a positive financial impact of over one billion dollars annually for the state.